Global Health Teams History

 2005 Hurricane Katrina, New Orleans, LA

-Deployment to the Louis Armstrong International Airport in New Orleans to provide medical assistance to evacuees.
+We provided provide medical assistance to evacuees at the Louis Armstrong International Airport in New Orleans.
 Our team tirelessly provided comprehensive healthcare services in an austere and challenging disaster environment.
+Team members were also sent to other locations to provide care throughout the greater New Orleans area.

 2005 Hurricanes Rita and Wilma